A Registered Dietitian listens to a geriatric patient regarding nutrition concerns within a hospital.

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-No credits from a UW–Madison undergraduate degree are allowed to count toward the degree.
+No credits from a UW–Madison undergraduate degree are allowed to transfer toward the degree.

 *Mayo Clinic School of Health Sciences

-With program approval, students may count up to six credits of undergraduate coursework, earned post-baccalaureate, from the Mayo Clinic Dietetic Internship program toward fulfillment of minimum graduate residence credit requirement.
+With program approval, students may transfer up to six credits of undergraduate coursework, earned post-baccalaureate, from the Mayo Clinic Dietetic Internship program toward fulfillment of minimum graduate residence credit requirement.
 These credits cannot be counted toward the minimum graduate residence credit requirement.
 To request evaluation of prior coursework, a student will need to submit an official transcript from the Mayo Clinic School of Health Sciences to the Graduate Program Manager.

 No prior credit will be accepted if it was earned through supervised practice hours in a dietetic internship except those completed through the University of Wisconsin Hospital and Clinics (UWHC) and the Mayo Clinic Dietetic Internship.

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

 15 credits